OpenTreeOfLife/germinator/files-server/README.md

 ## Keeping track of metadata

+Copy files to S3 using the `aws s3 cp` and `aws s3 sync` commands.
-An unfortunate aspect of the `aws cp` and `aws sync` commands is that they do not preserve file modification date/time metadata.
+An unfortunate aspect of these commands is that they do not preserve file modification date/time metadata.
 It is useful to get the file write dates correct in each directory's index.html.
 Therefore a script is provided for maintaining this